Buxton's 2-run homer in 9th lifts Twins over Orioles 3-2 - NewsBreak

 Joe Ryan allowed one run and two hits in seven innings with seven strikeouts and a walk, his best outing since returning June 14 after three weeks out with COVID-19.

-"I feel really good," Ryan said.
-“Probably not the best outings before.
-Definitely some challenges.
-But I think with those challenges you learn some things.”

-Baltimore scored in the third when Jorge Mateo walked and came around on Cedric Mullins double with a hit-and-run on.
+Baltimore scored off him in the third when Jorge Mateo walked and came around on Cedric Mullins double with a hit-and-run on.

 Spenser Watkins gave up one run and three hits in six innings with five strikeouts and a walk.
 He needed 29 pitches in the first inning and 50 over the next five, retiring his final 15 batters in order.

-“Watkins did everything we asked and more,” Orioles manager Brandon Hyde said.
-“He had a tough first inning there but he really found his groove after the first.
-Loved the way he was throwing strikes, mixing pitches extremely well, kept guys off balance and kept us right in the game.”

-José Miranda hit a bases-loaded RBI single in the first, but left fielder Ryan McKenna's throw home caught Carlos Correa trying to score from second.
+José Miranda hit a bases-loaded RBI single in the first, but left fielder Ryan McKenna throw home caught Carlos Correa trying to score from second.

-The Twins promoted bullpen coach Pete Maki to pitching coach, replacing Wes Johnson, who departed the team on Thursday to take the same job for Louisiana State.
+The Twins promoted bullpen coach Pete Maki to pitching coach Friday, replacing Wes Johnson, who departed the team on Thursday to take the same job for Louisiana State.
 Maki, 39, has served as the Twins' bullpen coach since 2020 and previously was the team's minor league pitching coordinator in 2018-19.

 "I owe a lot of thanks to a lot of people, to be able to get here, especially the guy who I'm replacing in Wes.
 I owe a ton to him.
 He's been a mentor to me," Maki said.